Skip to content

 Aaron Santana-Smith

-Aaron Santana-Smith leads the Enterprise Business at SS&C Eze.
-In this role, he focuses on the growth and well-being of Eze’s largest clients globally.
-Additionally, Aaron serves as director of EMEA & APAC engagement at SS&C Eze, overseeing onboarding, project delivery, and PMO for many of Eze's valuable international clients.
-Aaron has spent more than eight years at SS&C Eze, splitting his time between the company's New York City and London offices.
-Throughout his tenure, he has held multiple leadership positions, including senior engagement lead for Eze's EMEA client engagement team.
-Aaron was also responsible for founding, developing, and leading Eze's US upgrade team.
+Aaron Santana-Smith leads the enterprise business for wealth and investment technology at SS&C Eze.
+In this role, he focuses on the growth and well-being of the largest Eze technology clients globally.
+Additionally, Aaron serves as chief of staff for the global client experience organization, overseeing elements of transformation and operations, while sponsoring key client projects.
+Aaron has spent close to ten years at SS&C, splitting his time between the company's New York City and London offices.
+Throughout his tenure, he has held multiple leadership positions, including senior director of global project management.
+Aaron was also responsible for founding, developing, and leading the Eze technology US upgrade team.
 Aaron's experience spans the defense, aerospace, and financial technology industries.
-Prior to joining SS&C Eze, he worked at Raytheon Integrated Defense Systems.
+Prior to joining SS&C, he worked at Raytheon Integrated Defense Systems.
 Aaron also held positions in finance, supply chain, and program management at Assurance Technology Corporation, managing a portfolio of space-flight programs.
 Throughout his career, Aaron has had many exciting opportunities, including working on the world's most advanced stealth destroyer, implementing multiple best-in-class ERP systems, and working with NASA to develop the space technology responsible for delivering weather forecasts.
 Aaron holds a Bachelor of Science from Northeastern University's D'Amore-McKim School of Business, with a concentration in finance & supply chain management.
 He also has his Project Management Professional certification from the Project Management Institute.